Solve each equation. Give solutions in exact form. log2 [(2x + 8)(x + 4)] = 5

 Exact and Approximate Solutions

 After solving the equation exactly, it is often necessary to provide a decimal approximation.
-Using a calculator to round the solution to two decimal places helps interpret and communicate the answer clearly.
+Using a calculator to find decimal values correct to two decimal places helps interpret the solution practically.
+Distinguishing between exact and approximate answers is important in many algebra problems.

 Recommended video: